 In other words, marketers are having trouble promoting the right content.

 Promoted posts make up 35% of all published content now, up from just 25% in Q4 2014.
 But even though companies are promoting more, total interactions have stayed about the same.

 This inefficiency likely comes from marketers promoting content too soon after publishing it (before they can see if it will actually succeed), or from those who are committed to promoting campaigns and content that may not be working.

 Early organic performance is a great indicator of how a post will perform after it’s promoted.
 If a post performs worse than most of your recent content, it’s not going to turn into a winner once you put more of your budget behind it.

-advertising on Facebook.
+Too many companies are spending money the wrong way while advertising on Facebook.
 Our recent study on content quality showed that 44% of all promoted posts perform below average according to each Page’s standards.
 That doesn’t just mean these Pages are missing out on interactions they could otherwise be getting.
 It means they are:

 In order for marketers to improve promoted post efficiency, save money, and increase the value they get out of social media, it’s critical that they become more aware of what they promote, and how their promoted posts will likely perform.